Get Certified in Minutes

 Get Approved for Your California Medical Marijuana Card in Minutes

 Pay only $39 for the appointment – and get your money back if you’re not approved!

 Wondering how a medical marijuana card in California can transform your cannabis experience?

 |Save Up to 25% on State Sales Tax & Local Cannabis Business Tax (MMIC Holders Only)

 Register online with Leafwell

-You can speak to a doctor and qualify for a California medical marijuana card online.
-The cost of the online consultation is $49 for a CA physician’s medicinal cannabis recommendation letter.
-For $59, we’ll also send you a physician-issued Leafwell ID card.
+You can speak to a healthcare provider and qualify for a California medical marijuana card online.
+The cost of the online consultation is $39 for a CA physician’s medicinal cannabis recommendation letter.
+For $49, we’ll also send you a physician-issued Leafwell ID card.
 You are only billed if approved.

-During your appointment, a Leafwell physician will ask you questions based on your medical history and provide you with advice and guidance on whether medical marijuana is a good choice for you.
+During your appointment, a Leafwell physician will ask you questions based on your medical history and provide advice and guidance on whether medical marijuana is a good choice for you.